F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 • procedures and permissible bases for the Complainant and Respondent to appeal the determination.

-The appropriate Vice President, Director, Provost, Associate Provost, or Dean is responsible for imposing the sanction outlined by the decision-maker in coordination with the Title IX Coordinator and other necessary campus offices.
+The appropriate Vice President, Director, Provost, Associate Provost, or Dean is responsible for imposing the sanction outlined by the decision-maker in coordination with the Director of Institutional Equity and other necessary campus offices.

 IX.
 Sanctions and Remedies